Doodle-Med/whisper-metal-control-center/README.md

 - **Engine selector** toggles between local Metal execution and OpenAI/Gemini offload (key supplied per request).
 - **Quality presets** adjust beam search, best-of, and temperature in one click.
 - **Advanced toggles** enable diarization, TinyDiarize, VAD (with optional Silero model), timestamp suppression, translation, and filler-word scrubbing.
+- **Batch combine** switch bundles every file in a multi-upload into a single transcript box with filename dividers—perfect for rapid copy/paste.
+- **Archive controls** move completed jobs out of the active queue (one-click “Archive completed” or per-job archive/restore) while keeping artefacts downloadable from the archive view.
 - **Job queue** shows progress bars fed by whisper.cpp’ s progress callback.
 You can cancel or reopen finished transcripts without re-running them.
 - **Transcript viewer** renders the full text, timestamps, and segments, and surfaces download buttons for TXT/SRT/VTT/JSON.
 - **Recorder** captures a quick voice memo using the MediaRecorder API and drops it into the queue.